traulab/BeadsOnASpring/README.md

 conda deactivate
 ```

+---

 ### Notes / gotchas

-- Input BAMs must be indexed: each BAM requires a corresponding .bai index file in the same directory as the BAM.
+- Input BAMs must be indexed: each BAM requires a corresponding `.bai` index file in the same directory as the BAM.
 - Coordinates in `-c contig:start-end` are interpreted as **0-based** with **end-exclusive** semantics (standard BED-like).
 - Duplicate filtering is based on:
   ```
   (chrom, fragment_start, fragment_end)
   ```
   and allowed up to `--max-duplicates`.